Deploy Django REST APIs on Ubuntu Server with uWSGI

 sudo systemctl restart supervisor

-To ensure that uWSGI process is spawned properly, you can check the log file we indicated in the config or check active ports on machine with lsof
+To ensure that uWSGI process is spawned properly, you can check the log files we indicated in configs or check active ports on machine with lsof

 .